Accredited by the Royal Institute of Chartered Surveyors (RICS)

 This apprenticeship is ideal if you're looking to start a career in building surveying or have experience but no formal qualification.
 Successful completion of this course will enable you to become a RICS accredited chartered surveyor and lay the foundations for a fulfilling career in surveying.

 Building surveyors provide professional advice on property and construction, work on the design and development of new buildings, and often work on preventative measures to keep buildings in good condition and look for ways to make buildings sustainable.

-Our course has been developed using the Government-approved surveying trailblazer standards.
+Our course has been developed using the Government approved Chartered Surveyor Apprenticeship Standard, developed by an industry led 'trailblazer' group.
 This means that the course incorporates all the knowledge, skills and behaviours as defined by employers representative of the sector.

 Our work-based course ensures that it meets the needs of the industry and is adaptable to a range of employers and roles.

 In addition to the person specifications that have been set out by your employer, these are the entry requirements for the course.